uxlfoundation/oneAPI-spec/source/elements/oneDNN/source/primitives/attributes/post-ops.rst

     Post-ops do not change memory format of the operation destination memory object.

-The post-op objects can be inspected using the :any:`dnnl::post_ops::kind` function that takes an index of the post-op to inspect (that must be less than the value returned by :any:`dnnl::post_ops::len`), and returns its kind.
+The post-op objects can be inspected using the |post_ops::kind|
+function that takes an index of the post-op to inspect (that must be less than the value returned by |post_ops::len|), and returns its kind.

 ******************
 Supported Post-ops